nrs-org/novelslop/content/vol_01/chap_13.typ

   The president pointed to a blue-ish icon on the top left, to which Mikoto moved her mouse cursor to before double-clicking on it.
 Then, a blue interface popped up with all sort of weird symbols.
-The president pressed some key combination to get rid of everything on the interface, leaving just a couple of monospace text lines.
+The president pressed some key combinations to get rid of everything on the interface, leaving just a couple of monospace text lines.

   "Wait, this isn't Kantan?
 What programming language is this?"